-The information displayed at the nodes and on the branches of the tree can be configured by selecting Format $\rightarrow$
+The information displayed at the nodes and on the branches of the tree can be configured by selecting $Format \rightarrow Labels$, which displays the $tree\ labels$ dialog.

-Labels, which displays the tree labels dialog.
-I following information can be displayed:
+Above and below each node, the following information can be displayed:

 No label The space is left blank.